eribul/NH_luxation_infektion/diagnostics/README.md

     ## [5] "c_drug_alcohol_abuse"       "c_rheumatic_disease"
     ## [7] "c_cancer"

-are logical/boolean indicators of comorbidities based on ICD-10/ATC codes from one year prior to THA, as recorded in our National Patient Register and medical prescription register.
-INdividual codes were grouped according to Charlson and Elixhauser as codified by table 2 in Quan et al. (2005), and as RxRisk V according to table 1 in Pratt et al.
+… are logical/boolean indicators of comorbidities based on ICD-10/ATC
+codes from one year prior to THA, as recorded in our National Patient Register and medical prescription register.
+Individual codes were grouped according to Charlson and Elixhauser as codified by table 2 in Quan et al. (2005), and as RxRisk V according to table 1 in Pratt et al.
 (2018).
 Those conditions were then further combined according to table 1